-- Upper School (6-12) students may have cell phones at school for parental and employment communication purposes. - Logic School (6-8) students must turn off their phones and leave them in their lockers from 7:55 a.m.
-2:30 p.m. - Rhetoric School (9-12) students may keep phones in lockers, pockets, bookbags, or backpacks, but phones must not be seen or heard (silent with no alerts, airplane mode, or off) between 7:55 a.m. and 3:30 p.m. - If a student must make a phone call during school hours, they may: - use the student wall phones in the upstairs or downstairs hallway - · use their personal cell phones in front of the Administrative Assistant's desk
+- Upper School (6-12) students may have cell phones at school for parental and employment communication purposes. - Logic School (6-8) students must turn off their phones and leave them in their lockers from 7:55 a.m. - 2:30 p.m. - Rhetoric School (9-12) students may keep phones in lockers, pockets, bookbags, or backpacks, but phones must not be seen or heard (silent with no alerts, airplane mode, or off) between 7:55 a.m. and 3:30 p.m. - If a student must make a phone call during school hours, they may: - use the designated phone at the Lower School or Upper School Administrative Assistant's desk. - · use their personal cell phones in front of the Administrative Assistant's desk.

-For safety reasons, parents and students must refrain from using cell phones while driving on the CCS campus.
+For safety reasons, we ask parents and students to refrain from using cell phones while driving on the CCS campus.